 For a while now, I wanted to buy a Do-It-Yourself (DIY) furniture myself.
 I wanted to do it principally for fun.
 And also, I wanted to save money on buying new furniture.
 Since we needed a new bookshelf for our living room, we decided to build a bookshelf ourselves.

 We did it with my wife.
 None of us is an expert and it is our first DIY furniture.
-I am reasonably handy.
+I am reasonably handy in general.
+And I built a few things with wood when I was a kid.
+But that was a long time ago.
 I watched a lot of DIY videos on Youtube and it taught me a lot.
 But that is all the experience I have.
 If you have advice for us, do not hesitate to let us know :) In the end, we still managed to build something quite nice for our experience :)

 Continue reading “How to build a DIY bookshelf for 65$”